 Depending on the number and breed of chicks and ducklings you have, could determine who does the bullying and who gets bullied.
 In my experience, our chicks have always done the bullying until they were juveniles.
 But by then, the ducks were much larger, thus the roles were reversed.

 It’s definitely simpler to raise chickens and ducks on their own.
-However it’s not unrealistic to raise them together.
+However, it’s not unrealistic to raise them together either.

 Teenager Ducks and Chickens